 The Sony 16-35mm Vario-Tessar T FE F4 ZA OSS is ideal for taking pictures of landscapes, especially during sunrise and set.
 It supports the entire A7 series and it is also arguably the best Sonly lens for video if you want that wide look, but also want to zoom in when needed.

-It comes with ZEISS (T star) coating reduces ghosting and flares, enhancing the performance of the lens.
+It comes with ZEISS (T star) coating that reduces ghosting and flares, enhancing the performance of the lens.
 It suppresses reflections and produces images with natural contrast.
 This feature is especially useful while you are shooting landscapes.

 The lens is not only resistant to moisture and dust but also comes equipped with an image stabilization feature.
 This feature comes in handy when the camera shakes while shooting handheld.
 This makes it easy for you to take clear nightscapes and sharp photos, even in dim lighting.
 All of this comes without increasing noise and without any need to increase ISO sensitivity.